Do You Have Food Sensitivities?

 The MRT Food Sensitivity Test is the Most Reliable and Complete Test

 MRT stands for mediator release test.
-We test 120 foods and 30 chemicals.
+We test 170 foods and chemicals.
 The test measures the pro-inflammatory mediators (cytokines, histamine, leukotrienes, and prostaglandins) that are released when your cells come in contact with these foods and chemicals.
 The MRT test is more reliable than igg testing.
 (93.6 split sample reproducibility)

 What is the LEAP Diet?

-LEAP is the patented diet protocol that takes place after you receive your results.
+LEAP is the patented diet protocol that takes place after you receive your lab results.
 It is a customized elimination diet that focuses on your LEAST reactive foods and designed to calm down the immune system.
 We also support underlying issues, gut health, and build sustainable lifestyle skills.
 The LEAP protocol is the most important part of the process and you will be supported by your Registered Dietitian/certified LEAP therapist and your food coach, Beth and Jessica.

 How Food Sensitivities Cause Inflammation

 Path Nutrition Client Testimonials

 *Disclaimer: Results vary because everybody is different.
 While these testimonials are real stories from real clients, we don't believe in comparing your body to others.
 This site does not provide medical advice.
 We don't diagnose because we are not medical doctors.
 Beth is a Registered Functional Dietitian and Jessica is a Certified Food & Life Coach.

 Get Results with a Personalized Nutrition Plan